 You can also upvote certain questions if they seem particularly relevant or important to your business.

 2. FEATURE YOUR SERVICES AND PRODUCTS

 In addition to adding business categories, you can feature all the services you provide by clicking on Services in your Google Business dashboard.
-Google will offer you services to add but you can also feature customized ones:
+Google will offer you services to add but you can also feature customised ones:

 Products is the feature that allows you to showcase your products -- and convert your customer’s browsing into an actual sale.
-One of the options is adding a button (it will say Buy or Order Online or Get Offer) that will lead from the Product page on Google My Business to your website:
+One of the options is adding a button (it will say Buy or Order Online or Get Offer) that will lead from the Product page on Google Business to your website:

 For example, this is how the Nunzio Saviano Salon in NYC is making use of this feature:

 3. ADD BEAUTIFUL PHOTOS AND VIDEOS TO YOUR LISTING

 According to Google, listings with photos receive 42% more requests for driving directions and 35% more clicks than those without photos.
 This makes photos an effective way to drive more customers to your salon with Google Business.

 When you pick your photos, it’s important to keep in mind the identity and the character of your business.
 This is the place to really let your brand come into play: Share the best photos of your business and the elements that define it.
 If "fun" is part of your brand, use photos with bright, even neon, colors.
 If it’s all about wellness, then showcase the services and classes that convey this message.